muditbhargava66/PyxLSTM/docs/slstm.md

 The sLSTM architecture consists of the following components:

-- Input Gate (i): Controls the flow of input information into the memory cell.
+- Input Gate ($i$): Controls the flow of input information into the memory cell.
-- Forget Gate (f): Determines the amount of information to retain or forget from the previous memory cell state.
+- Forget Gate ($f$): Determines the amount of information to retain or forget from the previous memory cell state.
-- Output Gate (o): Controls the flow of information from the memory cell to the hidden state.
+- Output Gate ($o$): Controls the flow of information from the memory cell to the hidden state.
-- Cell State (c): Stores the long-term memory information.
+- Cell State ($c$): Stores the long-term memory information.
-- Hidden State (h): Represents the output of the sLSTM at each time step.
+- Hidden State ($h$): Represents the output of the sLSTM at each time step.

 The sLSTM introduces exponential gating for the input and forget gates, which allows for more fine-grained control over the memory updates.
 It also incorporates memory mixing, where the hidden state from the previous time step is used to modulate the gates and cell state update.